Siphon880gh/devbrain/Enterprise - LINUX, Server Administration, Scripting, IT Networking, IT Remote Help Desk/__ Server Management - 2. Dedicated Server or VPS/_ TEMPLATE DOCUMENTATION - Migration SOP (Backup, Restore, Configs, Deps).md

 ## Initial Items

+This Migration SOP is dual purpose:
-Write how to backup the domain in this SOP document, such as the different database backups (MySQL, MongoDB), file backups (or bare minimum with state data files while you have the original app code elsewhere on the computer), eco/ backup, vhosts, root SFTP SSH, and site username, and SSL domains/subdomains, etc.
+- Write how to backup the domain in this SOP document, such as the different database backups (MySQL, MongoDB), file backups (or bare minimum with state data files while you have the original app code elsewhere on the computer), eco/ backup, vhosts, root SFTP SSH, and site username, and SSL domains/subdomains, etc.
+- Reference SOP when have to restore the old server's files, databases, configurations, etc into a new web hots

 Any username used by the terminal to create or modify files through PHP or Python scripts must also be updated.

-Prepend document that this is useful for migrating to another server too.

 Useful to tar up entire root folder for backup and restore.